-Nancy Willis is a London-based artist who has been exhibiting since the mid-70s.
+Nancy Willis is a London-based artist who has been exhibiting since the early 1980s.

 Her processes include painting, printmaking, sculpture, mixed media and moving image.
 Nancy’s work explores universal themes like love, loss and human vulnerability from her experience of life as a disabled woman.